-How to understand that the cough is dry.
+How to understand that a cough is dry.
 Dry and wet cough: differences

-This article will discuss how to distinguish a dry cough from a wet one, for which pathologies each of them is characteristic and what to do in these cases.
+This article will discuss how to distinguish a dry cough from a wet one, what pathologies each of them is characteristic of, and what to do in these cases.

-Cough is a reflex process that occurs in response to irritation of the respiratory tract and is aimed at releasing them.
-How to distinguish one cough from another - we will tell later in this article.
+Coughing is a reflex process that occurs in response to irritation of the airways and is aimed at releasing them.
+We will tell you later in this article how to distinguish one cough from another.

-Now we will understand what is a dry and wet cough.
-There are two main types of it - wet with sputum and unproductive.
-This division is extremely important, since the approach to their treatment differs dramatically.
-If we talk about colds, then both types of cough are stages in the course of the disease, and our goal is to ensure the fastest transition from one to the other.
+Now let’s figure out what a dry and wet cough is.
+There are two main types of it - wet with sputum production and non-productive.
+This division is extremely important, since the approach to their treatment is radically different.
+If we talk about colds, then both types of cough are stages of the disease, and our goal is to ensure the fastest transition from one to the other.

-It brings a lot of inconvenience to the patient, since with each coughing impulse, the walls of the respiratory tract are more and more irritated, which stimulate the patient to cough even more, creating a vicious circle.
-Often, a strong and hacking paroxysmal cough leads to damage to the mucous membrane of the respiratory tract and the release of blood drops, since the submucosal layer, located deeper, is densely supplied with blood.
+It brings a lot of inconvenience to the patient, since with each cough impulse the walls of the respiratory tract are increasingly irritated, which stimulate the patient to cough even more, creating a vicious circle.
+Often, a strong and persistent paroxysmal cough leads to damage to the mucous membrane of the respiratory tract and the release of drops of blood, since the submucosal layer, located deeper, is densely supplied with blood.

-Such a cough, which lasts for a long time, leads to tension of the intercostal muscles, abdominal muscles and diaphragm, which causes additional pain.
-These additional patient complaints will help you understand how to identify a dry cough or a wet one.
+Such a cough, which continues for a long time, leads to tension in the intercostal muscles, abdominal muscles and diaphragm, which causes additional pain.
+These additional patient complaints will help you understand how to determine whether a cough is dry or wet.

 On the contrary, it is accompanied by the release of sputum containing microorganisms that must be removed for a speedy recovery.
-This is facilitated by the structure of the walls of the respiratory tract, the cells of the mucous (inner) layer, which have cilia that push the collected mucus in the lumen of the bronchus or trachea and push it into the overlying sections.
+This is facilitated by the structure of the walls of the respiratory tract, the cells of the mucous (inner) layer, which have cilia, which push out the collected mucus in the lumen of the bronchus or trachea and push it into the overlying sections.

 The video in this article will help you better understand the difference between these types of cough.

-What are the causes of an unproductive cough?
+What are the causes of a nonproductive cough?

-Undoubtedly, respiratory viral infections top the list of root causes of this symptom, but in addition to them, other nosologies are distinguished:
+Undoubtedly, respiratory viral infections top the list of root causes of this symptom, but besides them, other nosologies are also distinguished:

 • Inflammatory diseases of the upper respiratory tract (laryngitis, tracheitis);